 Google Tag Manager is a Google product and is free.

 - Eliminates the heavy lifting of writing code for each event you want to track

 - Automatically codes for you which is bug-free

 - It is much of a user based tool compared to a web developers tool.

-- You can quickly add and edit tags on your own and integrate with multiple third-party tools.
+- You can quickly add and edit tags on your own and integrate them with multiple third-party tools.

 - You can generate tags to track specific activities for a website to increase ROI

 - Easy enough for non-programmers to start with